JJHPhoto/Horiseon/README.md

 3. Noted the “Header,” “Navbar,” “Body,” “Sidebar,” & “Footer.”
 4. Added an aria-label to the “hero” image.
 I wanted to add descriptive text for it and didn’t know how to till I watched a replay of the office hours.
 In it, our teacher demo’d how that can add descriptive text where you can’t use alt text.
 5. Turned the “div” header into a “header”.
+6. Added image descriptions for “body” images.
+7. Removed an unnecessary img tag from the “Cost Management” graphic.
+8. Updated the copyright to 2020.